trashsock/hand-gesture-recognition/README.md

 If you want to download them, they will be downloaded as a ZIP file.
 There are 8 subfolders.
 Install all dependencies and run main.
 ```

+Read attached report for more information about the project, how I sourced the images, and the code.